Locally developing microservices with Google Kubernetes Engine

 What's going on behind the scenes?
 Your incoming request goes to the load balancer.
 The load balancer, as mentioned above, looks for the Telepresence proxy based on the

 tier:frontend labels.
-The proxy, which is running in the cloud Kubernetes environment, then sends those requests to the local Telepresence client, which passes the request to the PHP application.
+The proxy, which is running in the Google Kubernetes Engine environment, then sends those requests to the local Telepresence client, which passes the request to the PHP application.

 - Setting up a Python development environment for Docker covers how to configure your Docker image for hot reload